 Since chord charts are dominantly right handed, they are provide a challenge to left handed players [gotta flip it around], unless a given source provides a left handed version.

 Chord & fretboard charts are very helpful in learning how things look visually on the guitar.
 We do recommend you print some blank grids, & map stuff out.
-These are 6×6 for either orientation.
+These are 6 x 6 for either orientation.

 Scale grids show us scale patterns on a fretboard.
 They are a great way to get to know our fretboard & get functional in all key centers, quickly.
 Like chord charts, they are intended to be a learning tool which is ultimately transcended (move into higher/deeper modes of mind/body).

 Here is a scale grid: